MicroStrategy/hyper-sdk/samples/README.md

 ### How to deploy the Hyper SDK plugin on MicroStrategy Library Web?

-1. Connect to the application server where MicroStrategy Library Web is installed.
+1. Connect to the application server where MicroStrategy Library Web is installed
-2. Navigate to the path for MicroStrategy Library Web.
+2. Navigate to the path for MicroStrategy Library Web
 3. Download and unzip the [Sample MSTR Web Plugin](../samples/dist/MSTRWeb-plugin.zip)
-4. Copy and paste the "Hyper-SDK" folder in the "Plugins" folder under "MicroStrategyLibrary".
+4. Copy and paste the "Hyper-SDK" folder in the "Plugins" folder under "MicroStrategyLibrary"
-5. Open and edit the "global.js" in "javascript" under the "Hyper-SDK" folder just pasted.
+5. Open and edit the "global.js" in "javascript" under the "Hyper-SDK" folder just pasted
    1. You should change `libraryServerUrl: 'YOUR LIBRARY SERVER URL'` to the real Library Server Url in your environment.
-Based on your authentication mode, you may need to change `authMode: mstrHyper.AUTH_MODES.GUEST` as well, see [here](../config/README.md#authentication-configurations) for more details.
+Based on your authentication mode, you may need to change `authMode: mstrHyper.AUTH_MODES.GUEST` as well, see [here](../config/README.md#authentication-configurations) for more details

     ```js
     (function (config) {